mcosovic/FactorGraph.jl/docs/src/man/output.md

 &nbsp;
 ```

-#### Compute means, variances and error metrics in the dynamic framework through iteration
+#### Compute means, variances and error metrics in the dynamic and ageing framework through iteration
 Similar to before, using the keyword `out = "iterate"`, fields `mean` and `variance` are given as matrices, where each column contains mean and variance values in the corresponding iteration according to the vector `iteration`.
 In addition, using the keyword `out = ["iterate", "error"]` error metrics can be also evaluated through iterations.

 ```julia-repl